hsbirrin1/alphabet-earnings-event-analysis/README.md

 Built
 Building a mini data pipeline and running statistical models.
-In your project, the pipeline looks like this:
+In this project, the pipeline looks like this:

 Data Ingestion
 Pulled daily stock prices from Yahoo Finance